 Schedule of inspection.

 A schedule for regular maintenance for each aspect of the stormwater management system and description of routine and non-routine maintenance tasks to ensure continued performance of the system as is detailed in the approved Comprehensive Stormwater Management Plan.
 A maintenance inspection checklist written so the average person can understand it shall be incorporated.
 The maintenance plan will include a detailed drawing of each SCM and outlet structures with the parts of the outlet structure labeled.
-This schedule may include additional standards, as required by the City of Kirtland Engineer, to ensure continued performance of SCMs permitted to be located in, or within 50 feet of, water resources.
+This schedule may include additional standards, as required by the Kirtland City Engineer, to ensure continued performance of SCMs permitted to be located in, or within 50 feet of, water resources.

 The location and documentation of all access and maintenance easements on the property.